geochrist/dctk/INSTALL.md

 1. Install Parser-SPEF in a directory parallel to this one.
 2. Install yaml-cpp in a directory parallel to this one.
 3. Build src-liberty_parse-2.6.
+6. Download ASU 7nm Predictive Libraries. (optional)
-4. Download Nangate library.
+4. Download Nangate FreePDK45 Library (for cells)
-5. Download OpenRoad Utilities.
+5. Download OpenRoad Utilities (for SPICE models)
-6. Download NCSU FreePDK45 version 1.4 (optional)
+7. Download NCSU FreePDK45 version 1.4 (optional)
-7. Compile and test dctk.
+8. Compile and test dctk.

 Details
 -------